Your health is your most valuable possession—but what happens when preserving it costs you a fortune?

 - Share all of your updates to social media, so your friends and supporters can share them in turn.

-- If any local media has written articles or blog posts about your cause, add the links to your campaign page and share them socially.
+- If any local media has written articles or blog posts about your cause, add the links to your fundraiser page and share them socially.

 Throw an after-party